devilry/devilry-django/not_for_deploy/docs/sysadmin/migrationguides/migrate-from-5.3.1-to-5.4.0-not-released.rst

 - WCAG: Fix some links not being interpreted as links.
 - WCAG: Add label to empty (default) filter-values.
 - WCAG: HTML-lang attribute uses the selected language.
-- django-allauth: Update to version 0.47, and bypass newly added signup-page default.
+- django-allauth: Update to version 0.48, and signup is not supported, so this is bypassed (automatic redirect to proxy-view introduced in 0.47).

 Backup database and files